KhaosResearch/mlops-infra/README.md

 # MLOps Infrastructure
 [![DOI](https://zenodo.org/badge/DOI/10.1109/MS.2024.3421675.svg)](https://doi.org/10.1109/MS.2024.3421675)

-A research article describing the methodology followed on this workflow can be found at:
+A research article describing the infrastructure can be found at:

 > **Towards an open-source MLOps architecture.**
 >